The Best Workout Template for Busy Individuals [Printable Workout Log]

 Compound exercises are an easy way to hit 2-3 muscle groups simultaneously, helping you save the little precious time you have.

 With that said, it is OKAY to train them once a week if you simply cannot train each muscle group two times in that time period.

 Do not forget, something is ALWAYS better than nothing when it comes to exercise.

 There are very few things in life you could say that about.

-For busy professionals who have very little time to train, it is best to design workout plans that train the full body at each session.
+For busy individuals who have very little time to train, it is best to design workout plans that train the full body at each session.

 Most routines will dedicate an entire session to just one muscle group per day.
-For example they train arms on Monday, chest on Tuesday, legs on Wednesday etc etc.
+For example, they train arms on Monday, chest on Tuesday, legs on Wednesday etc.